Root-107/unity-client-server/README.md

 ```

 # Sending Messages
-Create a new class that will contain static methouds.
+Create a new class that will contain static methods.
 In there add `using ClientServer.Sending;`

 This will alow you to use the `ClientSend` and `ServerSend` classes.